agent007-cyber/genai-final_project/README.md

 ##step-2

-go to google ai studio and generate an api key and then create a file called .env and just copy the below command GEMINI_API_KEY = your api key which you generated
+go to google ai studio and generate an api key and then create a file called .env and just copy the below command into the .env file with the api key you created.
+GEMINI_API_KEY = your api key which you generated

+##step-3

+in the terminal run the command below command to start the server node server.js